tekila12/tekila12/README.md

 ### Hi I'am Ajnur 👋

-I'am a self taught front end developer.
+I'am a self taught Front-end developer/Mobile Developer.
 I spend most of time learning new technologies, and new stuff.

 - 🔭 Here is how you can reach me